Freshwater Algae Eater Fish That Can Clean Your Tank

 Freshwater Shrimp That Eat Algae

-Of the twenty or so varieties of shrimp available for freshwater aquariums the Amano is the most widely associated with algae eating.
+Of the 20 or so varieties of shrimp available for freshwater aquariums, the Amano is the most widely associated with algae eating.
 They are very small and you’ll need several of them to make even the smallest dent in an algae infested aquarium.
 They prefer green algae and have been seen eating beard algae as well as string algae.
-They don’t swim so they will only remove algae that is on the tank floor, plants or aquarium decorations.
-Because of their small size overpopulation isn’t an issue although being eaten by fish in the tank is!
+They don’t swim, so they will only remove algae that is on the tank floor, plants, or aquarium decorations.
+Because of their small size, overpopulation isn’t an issue, although being eaten by fish in the tank is!
 They will spend most of their time hiding in vegetation if it is possible.
-The Amano isn’t the only algae eating shrimp but is the most used.
-Larger shrimp such as the Vampire Shrimp do not eat algae.
+The Amano isn’t the only algae eating shrimp, but it's the most used.
+Larger shrimp such as the vampire shrimp do not eat algae.

 Using a combination of algae eaters in your tank will provide for the best algae control.
 Controlling algae should be a major concern as algae blooms can lead to ammonia spikes, nitrite spikes, lack of light for plants, low oxygen levels for fish (during the night), and the obvious mess.
 With the many different types of freshwater algae eaters to choose from, you should be able to control your algae while adding interesting characters to your tank.